conhugh/RoSSO/README.md

 # RoSSO
-RoSSO is a library for robotic surveillance strategy optimization.
-The strategies are represented by Markov chains.
+RoSSO is a Python library for robotic surveillance strategy optimization.
 RoSSO utilizes JAX and Optax to provide a gradient-based optimization framework with a modular architecture.

+## Intro:
+RoSSO is focused on a class of robotic surveillance problems with the following common structure:
+ - One or more mobile robots patrolling an environment to deter bad actors
+ - Environment modeled as a graph wherein:
+      - nodes correspond to locations of interest to bad actors
+      - edges represent the paths that the robots can take between locations
+      - edge lengths represent the robots' required travel times between locations
+ - Robots and bad actors both take actions in discrete time
+ - Robots' navigation of the environment is described by a Markov Chain (representing a "surveillance strategy")

+ This structure allows for considerable variety in the details of the problem formulation.
+For example, explicit models for the capabilities of the robots and bad actors can be incorporated, patrol teams can be comprised of heterogeneous robot types, nodes can be given varying priority, etc. Recent literature also includes cases where no model for the bad actor is specified at all, and instead various heuristics are used to evaluate surveillance strategies for speed or unpredictability of coverage.

+ Note that in using Markov Chains for surveillance strategies, this structure does allow for deterministic patrolling of the graph.
+However, deterministic patrols are typically less effective than stochastic patrol strategies, as they are easier to exploit in most problem formulations.
+The superiority of stochastic strategies can arise either implicitly (through choice of heuristic) or explicitly (through modeling of bad actors capabilities).

+ As of ICRA 2024, RoSSO includes implementations of a few such problems, but the codebase is designed to be easily extended to study new ones.

 ## Installation:
 It is recommended to use a virtual environment when installing dependencies.
 If unfamiliar, see https://docs.python.org/3/library/venv.html.